DoodleScheduling/keycloak-controller/README.md

 ### Helm

-Please see [chart/k8skeycloak-controller](https://github.com/DoodleScheduling/k8skeycloak-controller/tree/master/chart/k8skeycloak-controller) for the helm chart docs.
+Please see [chart/keycloak-controller](https://github.com/DoodleScheduling/keycloak-controller/tree/master/chart/keycloak-controller) for the helm chart docs.

 ### Manifests/kustomize

 Alternatively you may get the bundled manifests in each release to deploy it using kustomize or use them directly.

-## Configure the controller

-The controller is configured by arguments.
-For all possible arguments you may access the help using `-h`.

 ## Dealing with managed realms